Quasimurdock/IELTS-Anki-Cards-Generator/README.md

 1. Install `npm` or `pnpm`, here we recommend `pnpm`.
 2. `npm install` or `pnpm install` to pull all dependencies.
-3. `pnpm start` to generate HTML files from Camb dict.
+3. `pnpm start `or `pnpm start-worker` to generate HTML files from Camb dict.
 4. `pnpm note-mkanki` to generate `apkg` file from HTML files
 5. import output `apkg` file to ur Anki program manually.

-Note: If you encounter `node-gyp` relevant errors during the installation of `mkanki`, you could set up your environment according to this [doc](https://github.com/nodejs/node-gyp#installation), then try to install again.
+Note: If you encounter `node-gyp` relevant errors during the installation of `mkanki`, you could set up your environment according to this [doc](https://github.com/nodejs/node-gyp#installation), then try to install again. (and make sure u've installed Python3)

 ## Template